INSTRUCTIONS

 Pain & Swelling:

 • Unless you have a contraindication/allergic reaction to NSAIDs, (Including ANY stomach problems, burning in your stomach after taking NSAIDs, history of ulcers, history of bariatric surgery), you may take anti-inflammatory medications such as Motrin, Aleve, or Ibuprofen.
 You can take as prescribed.
-However, taking at least 600mg twice a day (after meals) for a week after surgery is advised as first line pain management (along with plain Tylenol).
+However, taking at most, 600mg every six (6) to eight (8) hours (after meals) for 24 hours after surgery is advised as first line pain management.
+You can also consider alternating this dose with 500 mg Tylenol as long as your primary care physician deems it safe to take ibuprofen and/or Tylenol.
 This decreases both pain and swelling and reduces the amount of narcotic medication you will need during the first week after surgery.
 Tylenol can safely be taken together with NSAIDs in a single dose if needed.
+Patients should NOT TAKE Tylenol if they have any liver problems.

 • Plain Tylenol may be used instead of the prescribed narcotic pain medication, (they can be used interchangeably), but prescribed narcotic medications should not be taken at the same time as the plain Tylenol.
 This is because the narcotic medications already contain Tylenol.